 The Order includes requirements for extensive monitoring and reporting designed to identify changes in water quality at representative outfalls and in receiving waters.

-This Order requires the execution of a regimented or step-by-step iterative process for the continual improvement of projects and programs, Watershed Management Plans, and the Monitoring and Reporting Program during the permit term to achieve compliance with the WQBELs and receiving water limitations.
-Continual improvement is an ongoing effort to make changes to individual or system of control measures or best management practices.
-The regimented iterative process is driven by a set of permit provisions in section III.A. of the Order that require the Permittees to establish objective performance metrics that provide feedback on the performance of their control measures and BMPs and make improvements.
-A Watershed Management Plan, coupled with a regimented iterative process for continual improvement, serves as a method for Permittees to identify an optimal suite of best management practices that constitute best practicable treatment or control of the discharge.
-Execution of a regimented iterative process does not excuse or substitute for compliance with final compliance deadlines to meet TMDL WLAs.
+This Order requires the execution of a regimented or step-by-step adaptive management process for the continual improvement of projects and programs, Watershed Management Plans, and the Monitoring and Reporting Program during the permit term to effectively prohibit non-stormwater discharges, reduce pollution to the maximum extent practicable, and to achieve compliance with WLAs whose compliance dates have not passed or where a compliance date was not established.
+Continual improvement is an ongoing effort to make changes to individual or system of control measures or BMPs.
+The regimented adaptive management process is driven by a set of permit provisions in section III.A. of the Order that require the Permittees to establish objective performance metrics that provide feedback on the performance of their control measures and BMPs and make improvements.
+The iterative process is a form of adaptive management required in section VI.A of the Order.
+A Watershed Management Plan, coupled with a regimented adaptive management process for continual improvement, serves as a method for Permittees to identify an optimal suite of BMPs that constitute best practicable treatment or control of the discharge.
+Execution of a regimented adaptive management does not excuse or substitute for compliance with final compliance deadlines to meet TMDL WLAs.

 These provisions are collectively designed to halt any further degradation of impaired waterbodies and improve the quality of such waters to a level that is protective of existing uses over a time schedule that is as short as possible.
 The antidegradation policies do not explicitly or implicitly override the authority and discretion granted to the Santa Ana Water Board by the Clean Water Act and the Water Code as to how it structures a permit to ensure water quality necessary to protect beneficial uses.
 The law does not require immediate restoration of impaired waterbodies, nor does it require an immediate prohibition of discharges that contribute to an exceedance in the waterbody.
 Rather, federal regulations at 40 CFR section 122.47 allow NPDES permits, including MS4 permits, to have compliance schedules.

-Similarly, Water Code section 13263(c) authorizes the Santa Ana Water Board to include a time schedule for achieving water quality objectives in waste discharge requirements.
+Similarly, Water Code section 13263, subdivision (c) authorizes the Santa Ana Water Board to include a time schedule for achieving WQOs in waste discharge requirements.
 Where a TMDL has been established, Water Code section 13242 states that the TMDL implementation plan, as incorporated into the water quality control plan, shall include a time schedule for actions to be taken.
 When issuing waste discharge requirements, Water Code section 13263 requires Regional Water Boards to implement any relevant water quality control plans that have been adopted.
-Water quality objectives must be achieved; but the law recognizes and allows for the fact that it can take time to restore or achieve the objectives.
+WQOs must be achieved; but the law recognizes and allows for the fact that it can take time to restore or achieve the objectives.
 While MS4 permits must include a technology-based standard of effectively prohibiting non-storm water discharges through the MS4 and reducing pollutants in the discharge to the maximum extent practicable, requiring strict compliance with water quality standards is at the discretion of the permitting agency.